jreijn/spring-comparing-template-engines/README.md

 ```

+*Keep in mind that these results will differ depending on the complexity of the templates, hardware, etc, so it's just an indication and if you want to know the truth you will have to run the benchmark yourself to see how such a template engine performs in your specific environment.*

 ###How were the results measured?

 Before the performance of each template engines was measured, there were at least 2 dry runs with the exact same settings, to make sure that initialization of the engines, warm up of the JVM and additional caches have taken place.
 There were at least 5 iterations of the same benchmark before calculating the average time it took.